Jones throws deep, No. 2 Alabama tops No. 13 Texas A&M 52-24

 ”We won, so it’s a good game,” Jones said, when asked if it was his best performance.

-Waddle had 142 yards receiving and his touchdown catch was tied for the fifth longest in program history.
+Waddle had 142 yards receiving and his touchdown catch was tied for the fifth longest in program history, according.

 It came after three Alabama penalties in four plays.
 Jones’ three career pass touchdowns of 85-plus yards are the most by a Tide quarterback.